000 a Earth Inwogro_min Freedom 000 Logobanner 25

 Reformation:

-By the way, a tree also does such things.
-However, with solar energy he transforms water and carbon dioxide CO² from the air into three main components: cellulose, hemicellulose and lignin, which are among the hydrocarbon compounds and we call it wood.
-He cannot use the oxygen and so he simply excretes it.
-Most other plants do this too, and therfore we can breathe.
-I think it's a fine thing.
-Aren't the plants great creatures?
-I mean, after all, we owe our lives to them.
+A tree does similar things, by the way.
+However, it uses solar energy to convert water and carbon dioxide (CO2) from the air into three main components: cellulose, hemicellulose and lignin, which are hydrocarbon compounds and we call it wood.
+It can't use the oxygen and so it simply excretes it.
+Most other plants do the same, and this is how we can breathe.
+I think that's a great thing.
+Aren't plants amazing living beings?
+I mean, after all, we owe them our lives.
 And not only that.
-The next time you get into your car please remember that you only drive because your tank contains the crushed body parts of the grandparents of our tree.
-This stuff, mostly gasoline or diesel, belongs to the hydrocarbon group.
-Because for burning we also need oxygen there is a lot of CO².
-This is the stuff we are having so many problems with right now.
+Next time you get in your car, please remember that you're only driving because the gas tank contains the squashed body parts of our tree's grandparents.
+This stuff, usually petrol or diesel, belongs to the group of hydrocarbons.
+Because we need oxygen, a lot of CO2 is produced.
+That's the stuff that's causing us so many problems right now.

 Hydrocarbons Source: Wikipedia

-However, we can also directly produce pure hydrogen from these hydrocarbon compounds.
-We call this process reforming.
-In addition to hydrogen, this process produces, among other things, carbon monoxide CO, carbon dioxide Co² and nitrogen in not insignificant quantities.
-The efficiency (natural gas to hydrogen) is only approx. 60 to 70%.
+However, we can also produce pure hydrogen directly from these hydrocarbon compounds; this process is called reforming.
+However, in addition to hydrogen, this process also produces significant amounts of carbon monoxide (CO), carbon dioxide (CO2), and nitrogen.
+The conversion efficiency (natural gas to hydrogen) is only approximately 60 to 70%.

 Steam reforming Source: Screenshot

-We now have hydrogen and want to convert it back into electrical energy.
-The hydrogen turbine for stationary use drives a generator and could also be used in aircraft to generate pushenergy.
+We now have hydrogen and could convert it back into electrical energy.
+The hydrogen turbine for stationary use drives a generator, generating electrical energy.
+This way, electrical energy could be stored in the form of hydrogen, albeit with losses.

 Micro turbine Source: E-Quad Power Systems000s Spacer 2Power Turbine Source: Mitsubishi Hitachi Power Systems